Your gift is 100% tax deductible

 Here is a list of drugs that are approved for cancer treatment based on a cancer’s protein or gene profile.
 A person’s cancer cells are typically tested for these changes before one of these drugs would be used.

 Some cancer cells can have changes in one of the NTRK genes, which can lead to cancer growth.
-Larotrectinib is a targeted drug that disables the proteins made by the abnormal NTRK genes.
-This drug might be an option to treat people whose cancer:
+These are targeted drugs that disable the TRK proteins made by the abnormal NTRK genes (so they are sometimes called TRK inhibitors).
+One of these drugs might be an option to treat people whose cancer:

-This drug is taken by mouth as capsules, a liquid, or pellets, typically once a day.
+These drugs are taken by mouth as pills, capsules, liquids, or pellets, typically once or twice a day.

-Other approved uses of this drug: Entrectinib can also be used to treat people with metastatic (stage 4) non-small cell lung cancer (NSCLC) when the cancer cells have an abnormal ROS1 gene.
+Other approved uses of these drugs: Entrectinib and repotrectinib can also be used to treat people with advanced non-small cell lung cancer (NSCLC) when the cancer cells have an abnormal ROS1 gene.

-Common side effects include dizziness, fatigue, cough, nausea, vomiting, constipation, weight gain, joint pain, and diarrhea.
+Common side effects of these drugs can include dizziness, fatigue, cough, shortness of breath, changes in taste, nausea, vomiting, constipation, fever, belly pain, weight gain, muscle or joint pain, and diarrhea.

-Less common but serious side effects can include abnormal liver tests, heart problems, shortness of breath, bone fractures, and confusion.
+Less common but more serious side effects can vary based on the drug, but might include abnormal liver tests, heart problems, inflammation in the lungs, bone fractures, and confusion.

 Pembrolizumab is a type of immunotherapy drug known as an immune checkpoint inhibitor.
 It works on PD-1, a protein on immune cells called T cells that normally helps keep them from attacking other cells in the body (including cancer cells).
 By blocking PD-1, pembrolizumab boosts the immune response against cancer cells.
 This can shrink some tumors or slow their growth.